whoisdsmith/VAULTSIDIAN/home-mthrfckr/Terminal/All-Commands/Terminal-Commands 1.md

 ![](https://www.freecodecamp.org/news/content/images/2020/08/Screenshot-2020-08-21-at-11.12.26-AM.png)

-### List files in long format including hidden files
+### List Files in long Format including Hidden Files

 Type the `ls -l -a` or `ls -a -l` or `ls -la` or `ls -al` command to list files or directories in a table format with extra information including hidden files or directories: